 Transformation

-The tower card in the tarot is one of the most intriguing and misunderstood cards in the deck.
+The tower card in the tarot is one of the most intriguing and misunderstood cards in the major arcana.
 It is often associated with chaos, upheaval, and destruction, but its true meaning goes far deeper than that.

 At its core, the tower card represents transformation.
 It is a powerful symbol of change, both in the external world and within ourselves.
 When this card pops up in your reading, it may be a sign of a major shift or upheaval that is about to occur in our lives.